Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

 :Copyright: |copy| 2016-2018 NXP

-This document provides an overview of the Freescale DPAA2 DPIO drivers
+This document provides an overview of the woke Freescale DPAA2 DPIO drivers

 Introduction